How to Write a Resume That Gets Shortlisted

 ATS-Friendly Formatting

-Always submit your resume in PDF or DOCX format unless the job posting specifies otherwise.
+A resume must always be sent in PDF or DOCX format unless the job advertisement directs otherwise.

 Quantify Your Achievements